Irritable Bowel Syndrome (IBS) symptoms: 12 foods to avoid

 Overview

-IBS (Irritable Bowel Syndrome) is a common condition that affects the digestive system.
-It isn’t completely understood, but experts think it’s connected to:- The way your gut and brain communicate
+IBS (Irritable Bowel Syndrome) is one of the most common gut conditions in Australia, affecting around 1 in 5 people¹.
+It is a functional gastrointestinal disorder that influences the functioning of the bowel without resulting in inflammation or lasting damage.
+It causes pain, bloating, and changes in bowel habits (diarrhoea, constipation or both).
+It isn't completely understood, but experts think it's connected to:- The way your gut and brain communicate

 - Changes in gut bacteria